Students massage the uterus of SimMom during a senior Mother/Baby simulation.

 The patient is wheezing.
 His pulse is racing.
 If nothing more is done in the next four minutes and nine seconds, he will die.

 Illinois Wesleyan University nursing students huddle around the patient, attempting to save his life.
-“Congratulations, we just saved SimMan,” says Arleta deDianous, director of the IWU School of Nursing Interventions laboratory, as the students breathe a sigh of relief.
+“Congratulations, we just saved SimMan,” says Becky Altic, Certified Healthcare Simulation Educator at IWU, as the students breathe a sigh of relief.

 Known as SimMan, the patient is an anatomical model of the full human body, or manikin, designed to realistically simulate many types of medical management and crisis scenarios.
 “He looks real, sounds real, and reacts like a real person,” said Christie Ogden, a former nursing student and laboratory assistant at Illinois Wesleyan.

-SimMan is connected to a computer program that allows instructors to control his vital signs, alter his medical conditions with over 2,500 cardiac rhythms, program specific scenarios, and record their own sound bytes.
-Instructors are able to alter his physical condition and monitor the extent to which different medical situations affect students’ critical thinking, self-confidence, knowledge, and nursing skills.
+SimMan is connected to a computer program in a control room that allows the Simulation Educator to control his vital signs, alter his medical conditions with over 2,500 cardiac rhythms, program specific scenarios, and record their own sound bytes.
+Students are visualized through a one-way window, and can be heard, but cannot see or hear into the control room.
+Nursing faculty work with the Simulation Educator in order to alter his physical condition and monitor the extent to which different medical situations affect students’ critical thinking, self-confidence, knowledge, and nursing skills.
 “We are taught how to handle potentially life or death situations, and with training on SimMan, our preparation, education, and confidence will be better than ever,” said Ogden.

 With regular access to SimMan, students do not have to wait until a clinical experience to practice a wide variety of procedures.
 Sophomores will use SimMan to practice taking vital signs and auscultate abnormal sounds.
-They will "receive" their first postoperative patient in the lab.
-Juniors will insert a Foley catheter, change a central line dressing and care for a suicidal patient among other "scenarios".
-Seniors respond to a "code blue", and manage a laboring patient receiving Magnesium Sulfate.
-If students feel uncomfortable or have questions following a clinical day in the hospital, instructors can recreate hospital scenarios in the laboratory using SimMan for students to practice.
+"Mini" Simulations help them with their health assessment skills in their first semester.
+They will "receive" their first postoperative patient in the simulation lab.
+Juniors will insert a Foley catheter, change a central line dressing, manage congestive heart failure and care for a suicidal patient among other "scenarios".
+Seniors respond to a "code blue", and manage SimMom, a laboring patient receiving Magnesium Sulfate.
+Once SimMom delivers her baby, she develops a postpartum hemorrhage.
+If students feel uncomfortable or have questions following a clinical day in the hospital, instructors can recreate hospital scenarios in the laboratory using either adult simulated manikin for students to practice.
 In addition, state-of-the-art audiovisual equipment enables instructors to record training sessions and provide students with detailed debriefings.

-IWU is not only fortunate to use simulated manikins, but also benefits from having a registered nurse with simulation expertise as part of the professional staff.
-Faculty from every theoretical class work with the simulation nurse to develop new, and improve existing scenarios.
+Along with the use of several simulated manikins, IWU students also benefit from having a Certified Healthcare Simulation Educator as part of the professional staff.
+Faculty from every theoretical class work with the Simulation Educator, a Registered Nurse, to develop new, and improve existing scenarios.
 These are used to enhance students' experiences and have been found to be an excellent learning tool.